sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/email.md

 ## More resources

 - Walk through adding and configuring the Sensu Email Handler asset in the [Send email alerts with the Sensu Go Email Handler][3] guide.
-- Try the Sensu Email Handler integration in your browswer with the [Up and running with Sensu Go][6] interactive tutorial.
+- Try the Sensu Email Handler integration in your browser with the [Up and running with Sensu Go][6] interactive tutorial.

 [1]: ../../../observability-pipeline/observe-process/handlers/